trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D7 - December 5, 2017
+Continued with React from the Ground Up.
+Learned about a few ways to refactor my counter code and make it better and more reusable.
+Also started learning about stateless functional components and the component lifecycle.
+There's a lot to take in; I'm going to have to code a bunch of projects to understand it all.

 ### R1D6 - December 4, 2017
 Continued with React from the Ground Up.
 Finished the state build challenge and took it one step further; I added a RESET button so that users can set the counter back to zero.
 The finished product can be seen [here on CodePen.](https://codepen.io/teresarothaar/full/GOeYxy/) It's not much to look at, but it's a start!